-M, Loebl, J.-S. Sereni, Isomorphism of weighted trees and Stanley's isomorphism conjecture for caterpillars, Annales de'l Institut Henri Poincare D (Combinatorics, Physics and their Interactions), European Mathematical Society 2019.
-This paper, a follow-up to d. and 2., constitutes an initial result towards one of the goals of the proposal.
-It proves the extensively studied Stanley's isomorphism conjecture for the class of special trees called caterpillars.
-This special case was investigated since the formulation of the conjecture in the 1990's.

-M. Loebl, L. Zdeborova, The 3D Dimer and Ising Problems Revisited, European J. Combinatorics 29/3, 2008.
+- M, Loebl, J.-S. Sereni, Isomorphism of weighted trees and Stanley's isomorphism conjecture for caterpillars, Annales de'l Institut Henri Poincare D (Combinatorics, Physics and their Interactions), European Mathematical Society 2019.
+This paper proves the extensively studied Stanley's isomorphism conjecture for the class of special trees called caterpillars.
+This special case was investigated since the formulation of the conjecture in the 1990's. - M. Kiwi, M. Loebl, Towards the Distribution of the Size of a Largest Planar Matching and Largest Planar Subgraph in Random Bipartite Graphs, Electronic J. Combinatorics 15(1) 2008 R135.
+I like to work with Marcos and this is another joint paper broadly related to the one on bioinformatics mentioned above. - M. Kang, M. loebl, The enumeration of planar graphs via Wick's theorem Advances in Mathematics 221 (5) 2009.
+This paper is studying an interested method for enumeration. - M. Loebl, L. Zdeborova, The 3D Dimer and Ising Problems Revisited, European J. Combinatorics 29/3, 2008.
 The paper simplifies and generalises my previous work on applications of the Kasteleyn method to the 3-dimensional Ising problem (one of the main objectives of this proposal).
 Lenka Zdeborova, now in Institute de Physique Theoretique, Saclay, France, was a bright physics student in Prague.
-We keep speaking with Lenka about mathematics, physics and informatics; we jointly organise the Czech Workshop on Complex Systems, see my CV.
-Lenka is one of external collaborators of the project.

-M. Loebl, Binary linear codes via 4D discrete Ihara-Selberg function, Annales de l'Institute Henri Poincare D (Combinatorics, Physics and their Interactions), European Mathematical Society (2019).
-This paper is one of the main reasons to write this proposal: it provides a formula how to express the weight enumerator of an arbitrary binary linear code as a single infinite product.
+We keep speaking with Lenka about mathematics, physics and informatics; we jointly organise the Czech Workshop on Complex Systems. - M. Loebl, Binary linear codes via 4D discrete Ihara-Selberg function, Annales de l'Institute Henri Poincare D (Combinatorics, Physics and their Interactions), European Mathematical Society (2019).
+This paper belongs to my favourites: it provides a formula how to express the weight enumerator of an arbitrary binary linear code as a single infinite product.
 In particular, this paper opens up a fundamentally new way to study the logarithm of the Ising partition function for 3D cubic lattices.
-This new approach generalises the formula of R. Feynman from the beginning of 60's from the cycle space of the planar graphs to general binary linear codes.

-M. Loebl, P. Somberg, Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions, The Electronic Journal of Combinatorics 22, 1 (2015).
+This new approach generalises the formula of R. Feynman from the beginning of 60's from the cycle space of the planar graphs to general binary linear codes. - M. Loebl, P. Somberg, Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions, The Electronic Journal of Combinatorics 22, 1 (2015).
 In 2007 I learned about the work of Cimasoni and Reshetikhin on the Arf-invariant formula, and of Mercat on discrete analytic functions.
 Kenyon defined discrete Dirac operators on critical planar graphs and observed that the dimer partition function is determined by the local geometric information of a critical planar embedding.
 I became fascinated by attempts of Cimasoni to extend the results of Kenyon to the graphs critically embedded on a surface of genus bigger than zero.
-I realised that one needs to use the theory of Kac-Ward-Feynman-Sherman based on products and rotations (see 5.; an extension of this theory is a main theme of this proposal).
+I realised that one needs to use the theory of Kac-Ward-Feynman-Sherman based on products and rotations.
 At that time, these results were forgotten.
-I explained them in Prague to Somberg, Cimasoni and Masbaum and it resulted in several papers of Cimasoni and also our paper.

-M. Loebl, G. Masbaum, On the optimality of the Arf invariant formula for graph polynomials, Advances in Mathematics 226 (2011).
-We continued to discuss mathematics with Gregor Masbaum and we managed to prove Norine's conjecture for the Ising partition function.
+I explained them in Prague to Somberg, Cimasoni and Masbaum and it resulted in several papers of Cimasoni and also our paper. - M. Loebl, G. Masbaum, On the optimality of the Arf invariant formula for graph polynomials Advances in Mathematics 226 (2011) We continued to discuss mathematics with Gregor Masbaum and we managed to prove Norine's conjecture for the Ising partition function.
 This result provides an exponential complexity lower bound in a very restricted but commonly used model of computation.
 I was invited to speak about the result by communities across fields.
 The paper is involved but the arguments are well understood.
 I believe this may be one of my most important results.